 With a ridiculous 80-hour battery life and improved ergonomic design, the Major IV’s are an awesome update from Marshall.
 Not only do they look the part with that iconic logo adorning each ear, but they also have amazing high end clarity and ‘roaring’ bass, so they’re perfect for music nerds as well as everyday listeners.
 Marshall has included Bluetooth 5 in this latest model for a better connection, so if you want to listen to music on the go then these are a no brainer.

 If the guitarist you’re buying for is anything like us, they’ll be partial to an effects pedal or two.
 Or twenty.
-Help bring some order to their life with the Pedaltrain Classic Pro pedalboard, which provides a dedicated base on which the player can store and transport their pedals, thanks to a handy included carry case.
+Help bring some order to their life with the Pedaltrain Classic Pro pedalboard - one of top picks for the best pedalboards out there.
+This 'board provides a dedicated base on which the player can store and transport their pedals, thanks to a handy included carry case.
 It’s not the most glamorous gift for guitar players, but it’s one they’ll be glad to receive.

 Gifts for guitar players: Over $201

-With up to 13 hours of looping time, this compact little number from Boss is really a band in a box.
+With up to 13 hours of looping time, this compact little number from Boss is really one of the best looper pedals around.
 The in-built drums are a godsend for practicing your timing, and 99 onboard memories mean you’ll never forget that next Grammy-winning riff.
 Boss even includes a USB output to backup your recordings, and an AUX input for when you fancy looping part of your favorite song to jam along to.

-This little beauty from Martin is perfect for those who want a big sound from a small package.
+This little beauty from Martin is perfect for those who want a big sound from a small package (and one of the best acoustic guitars under $500).
 The 000Jr-10 is one of the cheapest all-solid acoustics around, consisting of a high grade Sitka Spruce top and Sapele Mahogany back and sides.
 Plus, the smaller body size means it’s super easy to play, with lots of articulate bright tone, as well as bags of punch.
-It’s got that typical Martin look, and the build quality to match - making it perfect for beginner and intermediate players.
+It’s got that typical Martin look, and the build quality to match - making it a perfect beginner acoustic and for intermediate players, too.